Pathoschild/smapi-mod-dump/source/~bitwisejon/InstantBuildings/README.md

 ----

-**Instant Buildings from Farm** is a [Stardew Valley](http://stardewvalley.net/) v1.4x mod which lets you build any building normally sold by the carpenter directly from your farm without waiting for days for Robin to build them.
+**Instant Buildings from Farm** is a [Stardew Valley](http://stardewvalley.net/) v1.45 mod which lets you build any building normally sold by the carpenter directly from your farm without waiting for days for Robin to build them.
 Buildings are created/upgraded instantly, and the magician buildings are included too!
-The configuration file allows you to turn off the resource requirements needed to build so you can play around in a sandbox mode if you want.
+You can also upgrade your house or cabin instantly to add the kitchen, nursery, and cellar directly from your farm without having to wait.
+The configuration file allows you to turn off the resource requirements needed to build/upgrade so you can play around in a sandbox mode if you want.

+**Note**: There is a known issue with a brand new player upgrading their house or cabin through all levels which causes the game to crash when entering the cellar on the same day.
+The workaround is to go to sleep first after the cellar upgrade is complete and then you may enter the cellar after that without it crashing.

 ## Contents
 * [Install](#install)